Henry XI of Legnica: Trip to Poland

 Henry XI had very good relations with the Jagiellon dynasty.
 He was related to them in many ways: his grandfather Frederick II of Legnica married firstly with Princess Elisabeth, daughter of King Casimir IV and secondly with Sophie of Brandenburg-Ansbach (Henry XI's grandmother and in turn granddaughter of King Casimir IV), and Frederick II's brother, George I of Brieg married with Anna of Pomerania, another granddaughter of Casimir IV.
 King Sigismund II August was even patronize Henry XI's father, Frederick III.
-In 1569 the Duke of Legnica accepted the invitation of the Polish King and participated in the Sejm in Lublin, were was concluded the Union of Lublin.
+In 1569 the Duke of Legnica accepted the invitation of the Polish King and participated in the Sejm in Lublin, where was concluded the Union of Lublin.
 At the meeting with Sigismund II August, he gave Henry XI two lions and precious jewels.
 This trip to Poland brought to the Duke of Legnica an undoubtedly splendor, but also a high cost, 24,000 thalers.

-In January 1575 Henry XI participated in the funeral of the Bishop of Poznan, Adam Konarski; there he consolidated a close friendship with the late Bishop's younger brother, John.
-And the summer of that year came to Krakow, in an effort support his own candidacy to the Polish throne.
+In January 1575 Henry XI participated in the funeral of the Bishop of Poznań, Adam Konarski; there he consolidated a close friendship with the late Bishop's younger brother, John.
+And the summer of that year came to Kraków, in an effort support his own candidacy to the Polish throne.